wikipathways/pfocr-database/_figures/PMC5830900__cshperspect-TGF-031997_F1.md

 ---
 figid: PMC5830900__cshperspect-TGF-031997_F1
+figtitle: Role of the TGFB family in mammary gland development and maturation
+organisms:
+- NA
+pmcid: PMC5830900
+filename: cshperspect-TGF-031997_F1.jpg
 figlink: pmc/articles/PMC5830900/figure/A031997F1/
 number: F1
 caption: Role of the TGF-β family in mammary gland development and maturation.
 (A)